ACT Gridiron

-ACT Gridiron or ACTG is the governing body for gridiron (American football) in the Australian Capital Territory, Australia.
+American Football ACT formally known as ACT Gridiron or ACTG is the governing body for gridiron (American football) in the Australian Capital Territory, Australia.
 ACT Gridiron currently has three teams.
 The season culminates with the grand final, known as the Capital Bowl.

 History

 Gridiron in the ACT began in 1990 with the formation of the Canberra Sabretooths Gridiron Club.
 In that year the Sabretooths played a number of full contact games against NSW gridiron teams before entering the NSW competition in 1991.
 The club played three seasons as members of the NSW League, winning the championship in 1994, their last year in the competition.

 The ACT Gridiron League was formed in 1993 with five teams competing for the Capital Bowl trophy.
-In 2020, the League had three teams and welcomed its first female athlete, Daniela Stosic.
+In 2020, the League had three teams and welcomed its first female athlete playing in the Men's division, Daniela Stosic.

 Original Teams

 The original senior teams were: the Belconnen Thunderbolts, the Tuggeranong Tornadoes, the University of Canberra Firebirds, the Tidbinbilla Space Cadets and the Queanbeyan Wolverines.
 As of 2022 sadly all of these teams have since folded.

 After the NSW championship-winning season in 1994, the Sabretooths folded.
 A number of players joined with the remaining members of the Belconnen Thunderbolts and Tidbinbilla Space Cadets to form the Canberra Tigers, who won Capital Bowl III in the club's inaugural season.

 A number of ex-Sabretooths went on to form the ACT Astros to continue an involvement in the NSW competition.
 The Astros had great success in the NSW League, winning one title in 1996 from appearances in four grand finals.
 In 2001, the ACT Astros were renamed the Astros and entered the ACT Competition after withdrawing from the NSWGFL, replacing the Canberra Tigers side which folded after the 2000 season.
 The Astros experienced immediate success, winning championships in each of their first four seasons and compiling a 28–1 record between 2001 and 2003.
-After losing Capital Bowl XIII in 2005, a number of key players retired.
-A lack of juniors coming through the ranks contributed to a poor run of form, which ended when the club effectively ceased operation following the 2011 season.
+The club effectively ceased operation following the 2011 season.
 The foundation Queanbeyan Wolverines folded mid-way through the 1998 season, but another Queanbeyan-based team – named the Warriors – formed in 2000.
 After experiencing early success by making the playoffs in the club's first three years (including a Capital Bowl appearance in 2001), the Warriors folded early in the 2005 season.